Ensono/stacks-java-core-api/README.md

 6. Go to the `pom.xml` file of the project you'll be using this module in and add it as a [Maven dependency](#maven-dependency)

+**Example**: Using `-DgroupId=com.test` and `-Dpackage=com.test.stacks` will instruct Maven to place the code in `src/main/java/com/test/stacks` and update all the relevant references accordingly (i.e. `imports`)

 > **If you previously had used this module under different namespace (i.e. the default `com.amido.stacks.core-api`):**
 > Maven updates the imports for the module you generated ONLY.
 Any existing references in other
-> projects will remain to the previous namespace, you will need to update them manuallu, or by simply
+> projects will remain to the previous namespace, you will need to update them manually, or by simply
 > deleting the relevant `import` statements and re-importing using the newly made module instead.